akilada/hello-openshift/README.md

 # Hello Openshift!

+This repo is based on the work done by Paul Bouwer's [hello-kubernetes](https://github.com/paulbouwer/hello-kubernetes) project.

 This image can be deployed on a Opennshift cluster.
 It displays:
 - a default **Hello world!** message
 - the pod name